 This sautéed Brussels sprouts recipe is my go-to quick and easy side dish.
 It cooks up in no time, and the sprouts are tender, flavorful, and golden brown.

 If you need a quick and easy side dish for any meal this season (Thanksgiving included!), these sautéed Brussels sprouts would be a great pick.
 They cook in a hot skillet until they’re beautifully seared on one side, bright green on the other, and tender all the way through.
 I toss them with lemon juice, season with salt and pepper to taste, and…that’s it.

 In just 10 minutes and with only 6 ingredients, these sautéed Brussels sprouts become crisp, flavorful, and perfectly browned.
 They’re so simple and so delicious.
 I can never resist sneaking a few straight out of the skillet.

 To make this recipe, you’ll need a pound of Brussels sprouts.
 Look for ones that are small-medium in size with green, tightly-closed leaves.
-Before you cook them, wash them well and pat them dry with a kitchen towel or paper towel.
-Then, trim off any dried-out ends and slice the sprouts in half lengthwise.

 - olive oil, for sautéing the sprouts,

 - and lemon juice, for a burst of bright flavor.

 Heat the olive oil in a large skillet over medium heat.
 When it’s hot, arrange half the Brussels sprouts, cut side down, in a single layer in the skillet.